bmvc2025/bmvc2025.github.io/attending/registration.md

 ## Rates and deadlines

 Early-bird registration rate: £500.
-Deadline for early-bird registration: 3pm, Tuesday 28 October, 2025.
+Deadline for early-bird registration: 3pm, Friday 31 October, 2025 (GMT).

 Late registration rate: £550.
-Deadline for late registration: 3pm, Tuesday 11 November, 2025.
+Deadline for late registration: 3pm, Tuesday 11 November, 2025 (GMT).

 There will be no registration at the conference venue.